Universidad Michoacana de San Nicolás de Hidalgo: Independent Mexico

 As members of the first University Council, the directors of each campus were appointed; as rector, the engineer Agustín Aragón, who a few days later, for not accepting the constitutional protest to which the members of Congress forced him, resigned from his position.
 Faced with this setback, the nascent institution was adrift, until, in 1918, Dr. Alberto Oviedo Mota was appointed as the person in charge of initiating university activities.

 The following year, Congress appointed Professor José Jara Peregrina as rector, who also promoted actions aimed at consolidating the university.
 Of these, the Constitutive Law and the creation of the first budget item stand out, which allowed it to correct the pressing needs.
 In 1920, according to the opinion of Governor Francisco J. Múgica, the university continued "as a group of schools that were independent of each other."

 To remedy this abnormality, General Múgica modified the Constitutive Law and appointed new authorities.
 Ignacio Chávez, a young doctor from Michoacán recently graduated from the National University School of Medicine, occupied the rectory.

 During his administration, profound academic and administrative reforms were undertaken, which included modifications to the study plans and programs of all schools.
 Medicine was the most favored, as the new rector incorporated a host of Michoacán doctors into his teaching staff: his colleagues Salvador González Herrejón, Adolfo Arreguín Vidales and Manuel Martínez Báez, in addition to Ignacio Chávez himself, who promoted a momentous turn to medical teaching in Michoacán.

 Annually, the university awards the Father of the Nation Award to the students with the best average.

-Shield
+Coat of arms

 The university coat of arms is made up of elements from the coat of arms of the Quiroga family, which Don Vasco bequeathed to the college he founded, which mean: "Given in harmony, under the shadow of religion, fraternally united towards the light of knowledge and teaching, in peace and in victory, under the universality of science and humanities".